ManuelFeller/simple-usb-checker/docs/raspberry-setup.md

 To test if everything works you will need to open a console on the desktop.
 It is your decision if you want to do this on the device (with keyboard and mouse connected) or via VNC.

 1. Open a terminal on the Desktop

 2. Change into the directory with the application (normally `cd simple-usb-checker` should do the trick)

 3. Run it via `npm start` - it may take a bit (on my Raspberry Pi 2B it took about 45 seconds until the application was ready), but at one point you should see the Application being ready

+Assuming that you cloned this into the home directory of the user `pi` you can from now on use the following command (e.g. in a shortcut) to start the application: `/home/pi/simple-usb-checker/node_modules/electron/dist/electron /home/pi/simple-usb-checker/`

 ## Updating